MetaboHUB-MetaToul-FluxoMet/RTMet/docs/source/development/index.rst

 ===========

 Here are discussed some of the choices made during the development of the project (coding styles for different languages, pattern used in Cylc, etc).

-There are also some guidelines on how to add a new task or a new configuration option to the workflow.
+You'll also find some guidelines on how to add a new task or configuration option to the workflow.

 .. note::
     It is assumed that you have a basic understanding of: